flyteorg/flyte/rfc/system/0007-community-groups.md

 Working Groups will be disbanded if either of the following is true:

+- Its original goal was accomplished and results were communicated
 - There is no longer a Lead (with a 6 week grace period)
 - None of the communication channels for the Working Group have been in use for the goals outlined at the founding of the Working Group (with a 3 month grace period)